-The mainstream thinking in Australia, has a misconception of the underlying reasons why mould occurs, inside the building envelope.
-The fact is, extremely leaky buildings contribute to mould, as do extremely tight buildings.
-The chances of a building being too leaky are unfortunately pretty good.
-In this article we will show you how air tightness fixes air quality, even mould problems.
+A common misconception in Australia surrounds the root cause of mould within building envelopes.
+In reality, both extremely leaky and overly tight buildings contribute to mould growth.
+The chances of a building being too leaky are unfortunately quite high.
+In this article we will show you how air tightness improves air quality and mitigates mould problems.

 Buildings in southern parts of Australia can have huge temperature swings of 10˚C – 25˚C.